|

 at Gongphur when the monastery reopened in 1985.
 By then, there

-was only one monk still living who had been at Gongphur before
+was only one monk still living who had been at Gongphur before the

-the Cultural Revolution and who was able to perform ritual activities
+Cultural Revolution and who was able to perform ritual activities

 in the monastery and teach novices and perform religious ceremonies

 at the request of the villagers.
-Leles Puntsok, working alone,
+Leles Puntsok, working alone, has

-services at the villagers' request.
+at the villagers' request.

 In times past, there was a tradition

-of educating young monks in larger monasteries in profound and
+of educating young monks in larger monasteries in profound and complex

-like those in Limi performed spiritual activities and ritual service
+those in Limi performed spiritual activities and ritual service

 for the needs of the villagers.
 But today the old Tibetan traditions